maegul/ResGuides-Plotly/content/purely_web_based_plotting/intro.md

-# Purely Web-based plotting (or how you'll learn to love making websites!)
+# Web Based Data Visualisation (or how you'll learn to love making websites!)

 ## Why?